Cookie been trying to get me to eat something all day.

 Well, it was one thing for you to be challenged years ago before you had the credibility, but now for people to challenge Rush Limbaugh.

-And I I can't believe some of the advice that I was given in the council hoping to someday turn this into a full-time career, and some of the advice is completely contrary to advice that you would give over the air.
+And I can't believe some of the advice that I was given in the council, hoping to someday turn this into a full-time career.

-And it just it blew me away.
+And it just, it blew me away.

 So who did you listen to?

-The people that have never actually done it, or to me, the best in the world at it.
+Or to me, the best in the world at it?

-Well, some of these folks, Rush, actually had done it and were very successful, not nearly as successful as you, but I'm talking PDs and some pretty successful and good folks, good folks who had my best interest and were coaching me.
+Well, some of these folks, Rush, actually had done it and were very successful, not nearly as successful as you, but I'm talking PDs and some pretty successful, and good folks, good folks who had my best interest and were coaching me.

-I remember one time we got a newsletter from some guy, some suit who probably never been behind a microphone, but he has a business where he counsels radio people how to speak behind a microphone.
+I remember one time we got a newsletter from some guy, some suit who probably had never been behind a microphone, but he has a business where he counsels radio people how to speak behind a microphone.

-Yeah, there are gazillions of them out there.
+Yeah, there's gazillions of them out there.

-And again, it goes out to all the DJs, so it was primarily for morning shows, but this guy went on in detail to explain how you shouldn't talk in the mornings about what interests you.
+So it was primarily for morning shows, but this guy went on in detail to explain how you shouldn't talk in the mornings about what interests you.

 You need to find out what your callers are interested in, talk about what they are.

-Now I I'm not Rush Limbaugh.
+Now, I'm not Rush Limbaugh.

 I'm not a nationally syndicated guy.